-The rotation of the earth creates patterns of wind that prevail in a prominent direction over the various regions of our planet.
-These are called the prevailing winds.
+The rotation of the earth creates patterns of prevailing winds that follow the shape and movement of the earth.

 The equatorial region is low in wind.
 In the era of sailing ships, crossing equatorial regions where there was insufficient wind to fill the sails entailed the grave danger of passing through the doldrums.
 Today the idea of being in the doldrums is used metaphorically.